usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 * [I am looking at an Opportunity record.
 The record does not have a 'Share' button.
 Why?](#i-am-looking-at-an-opportunity-record-the-record-does-not-have-a-share-button-why)

-### How can we find out what licenses the org has?
-And how many licenses are available?
+### How can we find out what licenses the org has and how many licenses are available?
-A license in salesforce enables a user to use the features of the org.
-A user can also be restricted to using only a few features of the org, based on the user assigned license.
-In order to view what all licenses are available for the org, the user has to follow these steps:
+A license in salesforce enables a user to use certain features of the Salesforce org.
+Based on the user assigned license a user can be restricted to using only certain features of the org.
+To view  all licenses  available for the org, the user has to follow these steps:

 - Select Setup from the admin drop down